nikantonelli/LeanKitUtils/README.md

 If you wish, you can create your own spreadsheet and import a particular set of cards - handy if you want to have 'template' sets you want to tailor to some specific use-case, e.g a repeatable set of actions for a scrum team.

+Version 1.1 added a way to maintain relationships between cards on different boards (with some caveats!)

 ## Setup

 The app does its work through the medium of an Excel spreadsheet.
 This has more flexibility that using a CSV file as I can do stuff to implement parent/child relationships fairly easily.
 In addition, comments, descriptions, etc. can cause issues if they contain the "," character in CSV files.